by Lonnie Burton, Matt Clarke, David Reutter, Christopher Zoukis

 The new rule, published by the U.S. Department of Health and Human Services, requires states to notify all parents incarcerated for more than six months of their right to ask the child support agency for a temporary reduction in payments.

 As The Marshall Project reported in October 2015, many states have long considered incarceration a form of “voluntary” impoverishment, and therefore not a valid excuse for missing child support payments.
 [See: PLN, Sept.
 2016, p.1].
 But jobs in state prisons pay a median wage of about 20 cents an hour, meaning that most incarcerated parents cannot feasibly pay the full amount of their child support obligation – and end up tens of thousands of dollars in debt by the time they get out.
-(The best estimates indicate that one in five ...
+(The best estimates indicate that one in five prisoners in ...

 On March 11, 2016, Orleans Parish jail officials in Louisiana agreed to pay $1.75 million to settle a lawsuit stemming from the 2011 suicide of a mentally ill detainee.
 The suit, filed against Orleans Parish Sheriff Marlin Gusman and numerous other jail personnel, alleged that prisoner William Goetzee, a career reserve officer in the U.S. Coast Guard who had exhibited suicidal tendencies after his arrest, was left unsupervised in his cell.